Do you dream of being named "Champion of the Environment" but you don't know where to start? Then read on for some ideas.

 - Have the steps of the project, from beginning to end, been clearly outlined in the application?

-- Is the project very likely to be completed, and meet goals and objectives?
+- Is the project very likely to be completed, meeting goals and objectives?

 Sustainability/Long Term Benefits for the Environment or Environmental Learning